Enhancing Multimodal Medical Image Classification using Cross-Graph Modal Contrastive Learning: METHODOLOGY

 \subsection{Problem Definition and Formulation}

-In this section, we formulate similarities within a single modality across different patients as graph structures to enhance disease classification compared to unimodal approaches.
-This study focuses on two medical modalities: medical images and non-image data (e.g., meta-features).
-We denote a multimodal set $\textbf{X}=\{X_{1}, X_{2},...,X_{N} \}$ for $N$ patients.
-We can represent the data for the $i$-th patient as a 3-tuple $X_{i} = \{(I_{i}, C_{i}, Y_{i}) \}_{i=1}^{N}$, where $I_{i} \in \mathbb{R}^{h \times h}$ represents the medical image with a scale dimension $h$, $C_{i} \in \mathbb{R}^{F}$ represents the meta-features with $F$ features, and $Y_{i}$ corresponds to the disease labels.
+In clinical multimodal datasets, medical images and meta-features often have heterogeneous distributions and lack direct correspondence.
+To address this, we model patient similarities within each modality as separate graphs and align them through contrastive learning to improve disease classification beyond unimodal methods.
+Formally, given a multimodal set $\textbf{X}=\{X_{1}, X_{2},...,X_{N} \}$ for $N$ patients, each sample is defined as 3-tuple $X_{i} = \{(I_{i}, C_{i}, Y_{i}) \}_{i=1}^{N}$, where $I_{i} \in \mathbb{R}^{h \times h}$ denotes the medical image, $C_{i} \in \mathbb{R}^{F}$ the meta-features, and $Y_{i}$ corresponds to the disease labels.
 We first construct a non-linear model (e.g., an CNN) to generate initial feature maps $I_{i}^{\prime}$ from the images:

 where the function $f(\cdot): \mathbb{R}^{D} \to \mathbb{R}^{d}$ represents the feature extractor for images, $D$ is the dimension of the initial latent space in the $l-1$ layer, and $d$ is the reduced feature dimension after the $l$-th convolution layer.